 Guidance for policy development based on real-life experiences

 As design researchers, our exploration into the nuanced experiences of individuals engaging with AI in the workplace serves as a catalyst for informed policy-making.
-Through these deep dives, we’ve uncovered a rich landscape of real-life stories, revealing not only the ethical dilemmas inherent in AI utilisation but also some cases a sense of powerlessness and uncertainty around its implications for the future of work.
+Through these deep dives, we’ve uncovered a rich landscape of real-life stories, revealing not only the ethical dilemmas inherent in AI utilisation but also, in some cases, a sense of powerlessness and uncertainty around its implications for the future of work.